 Liberal Arts Courses (LACs) are intended to give students the broader education in qualitative critical thinking and human society that can give context to their engineering practice and to their contributions as citizens.
-For the sake of the College of Engineering's intellectual breadth requirements, Liberal Arts Courses (LACs) are meant to exclude mathematics and science courses, as well as some courses that are considered preparatory to the CoE experience.
+For the sake of the College of Engineering intellectual breadth requirements, Liberal Arts Courses (LACs) are meant to exclude mathematics and science courses, as well as some courses that are considered preparatory to the CoE experience.
 Student's elections of LACs are expected to be in this spirit.
 The precise operational definition of a LAC is:

 - Any course offered by any UM-Ann Arbor unit marked as HU or SS in the LSA course guide is considered a LAC. - For a course not marked as HU or SS but offered under one of the LSA subjects listed below, it is considered a LAC if it is not marked BS, NS, QR/1 or QR/2 in the LSA course guide. - In addition, if a course is not marked HU or SS in the LSA course guide, but is marked EXPERIENTIAL or INDEPENDENT, then explicit permission of a CoE program advisor is needed to use it for a LAC course. - Study Abroad Courses (STDABRD) might be counted as LACs, but only by explicit permission of a CoE program advisor.
 This is not meant to discourage study abroad, but reflects the broad nature of the STDABRD designation, which otherwise defies classification.
-As described below, transfer credit from US and foreign institutions may also be accepted as LACs credit.
+As described below, transfer credit from US and foreign institutions may also be accepted as LACs credit. - Please note that not all courses listed under the departments or divisions in the table are HU.
+Students must be sure that the courses they choose have the HU marked in the LSA Course Guide and be 300 and above.